huggingface/hub-docs/docs/hub/gguf-llamacpp.md

   -p "I believe the meaning of life is " -n 128
 ```

+Note: You can remove `-cnv` to run the CLI in chat completion mode.

-Additionally, you can invoke an OpenAI spec chat completions endpoint directly using the llama.cpp server
+Additionally, you can invoke an OpenAI spec chat completions endpoint directly using the llama.cpp server:

 ```bash
 ./llama-server \